Astros rout A’s 10-4, secure ALDS home-field advantage

 TRAINER’S ROOM

-Astros: OF Jose Siri has a small fracture in his right pinkie finger, manager Dusty Baker said.
+Astros: OF Jose Siri has a small fracture in his right pinkie finger, Baker said.
 “He is being further evaluated to see what he can do, and if he can do it,” Baker said.
 Siri suffered the injury sliding into third on a triple in the first inning on Friday.

 UP NEXT